The crop tool in Photoshop is pretty self-explanatory. The box pops up, you drag the corners around, and boom! crop the image where you want it.

-But…what about when you want to crop to a specific size?
+But…what about when you want to crop to a specific size in Photoshop?
 Perhaps you’re putting in a collage or printing it to fit a certain frame.
 Not only do you want to crop it at the best spot for the image, but also size it so that it will print correctly.

 Hello, I’m Cara!
 I find that sometimes Photoshop tools are deceptively easy to use.
 But when you never investigate further, you never learn some of the awesome and time-saving features built right into the tool.